How to Make Yogurt and Greek Yogurt at Home

 The enormous health benefits of yogurt make it a perfect food for everyone.
-However, in order to make yogurt, you need a yogurt starter.
-The quality of yogurt depends on the quality, type and amount of starter culture.
-The starter culture or yogurt culture is responsible for the fermentation of lactic acid which converts milk to curd.
+However, to make yogurt, you need a yogurt starter.
+The quality of yogurt depends on the quality, type, and yogurt starter culture.
+The starter culture or yogurt culture is responsible for the fermentation of lactic acid, which converts milk to curd.

-Generally, there are two types of yogurt culture which can be used at home: fresh yogurt starter culture and dried yogurt starter culture.
-In this article, we will learn to make yogurt with freeze dried culture.
-Yogurt is formed by the fermentation of milk.
+Two types of yogurt culture can be used at home: fresh yogurt starter culture and dried yogurt starter culture.
+In this article, we will learn to make yogurt with freeze-dried culture.
+The fermentation of milk forms yogurt.

-A freeze dried culture consists of milk solids and bacteria.
+A freeze-dried culture consists of milk solids and bacteria.
 The culture looks like milk powder.
-Before you start working on it, you must read the package to know whether the freeze dried culture is mesophilic or thermophilic.
-It is extremely important to know the type of dried culture before you add it to the milk.
+Before you start working on it, you must read the package to know whether the freeze-dried culture is mesophilic or thermophilic.
+Knowing the type of dried culture before adding it to the milk is crucial.

-If you find that the freeze dried culture is thermophilic, then you have to use warm milk.
-You have to add the thermophilic culture to warm milk.
+If you find that the freeze-dried culture is thermophilic, you must use warm milk.
+You must add thermophilic culture to warm milk.
 Then you have to stir it properly.
-This is because the lactic acid bacteria present in the thermophilic freeze dried culture shows the best growth when mixed with warm milk.
+This is because the lactic acid bacteria present in the thermophilic freeze-dried culture show the best growth when mixed with warm milk.

-If you find that the freeze dried culture is mesophilic, then you have to use room-temperature milk or cold milk.
-After adding the mesophilic culture to cold or room-temperature milk, you have to incubate the mixture at room temperature.
-This is because the lactic acid bacteria present in the mesophilic freeze dried culture shows the best growth at lower temperature.
+If you find that the freeze-dried culture is mesophilic, you must use room-temperature milk or cold milk.
+After adding the mesophilic culture to cold or room-temperature milk, you must incubate the mixture at room temperature.
+This is because the lactic acid bacteria present in the mesophilic freeze-dried culture show the best growth at a lower temperature.

-The steps to make yogurt with freeze dried culture are outlined below:
+The steps to make yogurt with a freeze-dried culture:

-- First, you have to mix the milk (warm or cold) with the freeze dried starter culture.
+- First, mix the milk (warm or cold) with the freeze-dried starter culture.

-- The bacteria should be incubated properly.
+- The bacteria should be appropriately incubated.
 There are various methods of incubation.

 - Finally, refrigerate the yogurt and add additional flavors, if needed.

-However, there are some disadvantages associated with making yogurt with freeze dried culture.
-First of all, freeze dried culture is not easily available.
-It can be only found in health food stores or online stores.
-Secondly, the incubation time is as long as 8 hours.
+However, there are some disadvantages associated with making yogurt with freeze-dried culture.
+First, freeze-dried culture is not readily available.
+It can only be found in health food stores or online stores.
+Secondly, the incubation time is 8 hours.

-The advantage of using freeze dried culture is that if you properly store it, then you don’t have to worry about spoilage.
-Various strains of lactic acid bacteria are used in the starter culture which implies that there are additional probiotic benefits.
+The advantage of using freeze-dried culture is that you don’t have to worry about spoilage if you safely store it.
+Various strains of lactic acid bacteria are used in the starter culture, implying additional probiotic benefits.